lamhq/tech-notes/pages/devops/aws/security/data-protection/secret-manager.md

 AWS Secrets Manager is a service that securely stores, encrypts, rotates your secrets needed for your applications, services, and IT resources.

-Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.
+Secrets are retrieved via API calls.

-- Encryption in transit and at rest using KMS
+Encryption in transit and at rest using KMS.

-- Automatically rotates credentials (rotates immediately after enabled)
+Automatically rotates credentials (rotates immediately after enabled).

-- Apply fine-grained access control using IAM policies
+Apply fine-grained access control using IAM policies.

-- Costs money but is highly scalable
+Costs money but is highly scalable.

 ## Secret Rotation